What is planned giving?

 Where do I start?

-We would love to support you through planned giving efforts; and we believe planned giving begins with whole-life stewardship.
-Start by going through our More than Money Bible study.
+We would love to support you through your planned giving efforts, and we believe planned giving begins with whole-life stewardship.
+You could start by going through our More than Money Bible study.
 Below you’ll find a few simple ways to make a planned gift!

-Giving through your will—A simple bequest in your will is one of the easiest methods of planned giving.
-Sample Language for Your Will
+A simple bequest in your will is one of the easiest methods of planned giving.
+Here is sample language to include in your will.